-However, there is quite a lot of confusion surrounding Saint Valentine as some documents seem to suggest there were two men named Saint Valentine.
-As a result of this, the Catholic Church actually discontinued liturgical veneration of the Saint in 1969, however his name is still recognized on lists of saints.
+However, there is quite a lot of confusion surrounding Saint Valentine, as some documents seem to suggest there were two men named Saint Valentine.
+As a result of this, the Catholic Church actually discontinued liturgical veneration of the Saint in 1969, however his name is still recognised on the lists of saints.

 Patron Saint of Lovers